SpexGuy/sdltest/README.md

 * zig (master, from https://ziglang.org/download/)
 * dxc (part of the Vulkan SDK, from https://vulkan.lunarg.com/sdk/home)

-You will also need to have a version of visual studio installed, at least as new as VS 2017.
+The program uses MSVC libc by default, so you will need VS2017 or later.
+Or build with `-Dtarget=native-native-gnu` to use mingw (packaged with zig) instead.

-To build, use the command
+To build and run, use the command
 ```
 zig build run
 ```
-to build and run the project.

 If you want an executable for debugging, use the command
 ```